optiMiskit/tickflow-syntax-highlighting-for-sublime/README.md

 Makes navigation easier; provides tickflow syntax support for a program that is natively supported by Windows, MacOS, and Linux.

 ## Work-in-progress
-1. Template files
+1. Make template files
+2. Make common snippets
-2. Improving build options.
+3. Improve build options.
+4. Improve Sublime Text 4 support (currently, completions are meh in ST4).